Zenyatta: 2009: five-year-old season

 On August 9, Zenyatta faced a field of six in the Clement L. Hirsch, now run as a stakes race under allowance weight conditions.
 She and Life is Sweet both carried 123 pounds, with the other fillies and mares carrying 119 pounds.
 Lethal Heat went to the early lead and set a very slow pace of :48.84 for the half mile and 1:13.64 for the three-quarters.
 Zenyatta was still last at that point with 6 1/2 lengths to make up on the relatively fresh front runners.
-With a furlong left to run, she still had 4 1/2 lengths to make up, but closed to win by a head over Anabaa's Creation.
+With a furlong left to run, she still had 4 1/2 lengths to make up but closed to win by a head over Anabaa's Creation.

 Because of the slow early pace, she completed the 1 1/16 miles in 1:43.24, nearly two seconds slower than her time in the previous year's race.
 However, she had run the final quarter in an excellent 22.49 seconds, hitting a speed of roughly 40 miles per hour.
 Smith admitted that he had underestimated the rest of the field while focused on tracking Life is Sweet, who finished fourth.
 "But then I looked up and the competition had gotten away from both of us.
 I just kind of flagged (Zenyatta) with the stick and she started hitting that stride."

-On October 10, Zenyatta again faced off with Life is Sweet, Lethal Heat and Cocoa Beach in the Lady's Secret Stakes at Oak Tree at Santa Anita.
+On October 10, Zenyatta again faced off with Life is Sweet, Lethal Heat, and Cocoa Beach in the Lady's Secret Stakes at Oak Tree at Santa Anita.
 Behind another slow early place, she stayed closer to the early leaders this time.
 She took the lead in deep stretch and pulled clear to win by 1 1/4 lengths under a hand ride.
 This extended her winning streak to thirteen, tying her with Personal Ensign for the longest undefeated record at the elite level in North American racing history.
 Smith said she had several gears to spare despite the ease of her victory.
-"She has an amazing turn of foot", said Smith, "one that I've never seen before.
+"She has an amazing turn of foot," he said, "one that I've never seen before.
 No disrespect to the other horses today, but she only ran about four jumps when we turned for home and then she shut it down."